Basic HTML Forms

 You can do this in two ways.

-1...Upload your form to a free or paid web host.
+1...Upload your form to your web host.
 Work out the bugs by making changes and then uploading again to retest, retest and retest again.

 2...Set up a localhost server on your computer.
 Test them on your PC and work out the kinks before you upload them.